There are a number of tasks that can increase your productivity so much, that they deserve an entire work day of focus.

 So the next time you are caught up on your regular work or have an extra day to yourself, consider doing any of the following.
 I recommend you get to all of them at some point.

-1. Organize your desktop
+1. Organize Your Computer

-Why: Over time, our desktops can become littered with duplicate files.
+Over time, our desktops can become littered with duplicate files.
 They are slow and unorganized.
 Those are not two words I like to describe the machine that makes me my living!

 - Delete anything that you don't use.
 Here is an article for Mac users like me and here is one for our PC friends.